Optimizing Your Solimar Environments: Best Practices and Pitfalls

 Adopt these environmental best practices to maintain stability across all environments:

-- Keep your environments synchronized.
+• Keep your environments synchronized.

-- Schedule upgrades during off-peak times or planned downtime.
+• Schedule upgrades during off-peak times or planned downtime.

-- Develop comprehensive regression testing and automate as much as possible.
+• Develop comprehensive regression testing and automate as much as possible.
 Ensure coverage for various applications and scenarios.

-- Prioritize documentation over tribal knowledge, making onboarding new resources easier and managing Disaster Recovery across different locations.
+• Prioritize documentation over tribal knowledge, making onboarding new resources easier and managing Disaster Recovery across different locations.

 By following these best practices, you can maintain stable and optimal Solimar production environments while minimizing downtime and reducing errors.

+There are a number of different environments that are typically used for production and in support of your production.
 Production is, of course, the environment used to produce all of your work.
-It is very clean, high-performance, and it must be protected from changes that create instability or introduce errors or failures.
-Things like automatic upgrades are not okay here.
-No changes can be made to the system without testing them first, In a non-prod environment.
+It’s a very clean, high performance, and it must be protected from changes that create instability or introduce errors or failures.
+Things like automatic upgrades are not okay here, and no changes should be made to the system without testing them first in a non-production environment.